holycrap872/ucls-hs-intro-to-cs/Administration/syllabus.md

 Units will be weighted according to the amount of time that we spend on them, and unit grades will be broken down into the following categories:

-- Classwork: 20%
+- Classwork: 30%
 - Homework: 20%
 - Quizzes: 20%
-- Exams: 40%
+- Exams: 30%

 Grades for assignments will be posted on Schoology.
-You can expect to get a progress report at the end of each unit.
+Your current grade within the class will always be available to you.

 ## Time Expectations